 Community Calendar of Events

 Mar.
-12—Did you know that a person walking with a white cane is blind?
+15—Did you know that a person walking with a white cane is blind?

-The American Council of the Blind of Oregon, Southwest Chapter meets every second Saturday at The Venture Inn Restaurant at Inland Point, 2265 Inland Point Dr., North Bend.
-Lunch is at 11:30am; meeting 12:30.
-Call Leonard Kokle at 541-888-0846 for more information.

 -------------